-§ 6140 Membership Fee; Time of Payment
+§ 6140 Annual License Fee; Time of Payment

-- (a) The board shall fix the annual membership fee for active members for 2014 at a sum not exceeding three hundred fifteen dollars (\$315). - (b) The annual membership fee for active members is payable on or before the first day of February of each year.
-If the board finds it appropriate and feasible, it may provide by rule for payment of fees on an installment basis with interest, by credit card, or other means, and may charge members choosing any alternative method of payment an additional fee to defray costs incurred by that election.
+- (a) The board shall fix the annual license fee for active licensees for 2024 at a sum not exceeding three hundred ninety dollars (\$390). - (b) The annual license fee for active licensees is payable on or before the first day of February of each year.
+If the board finds it appropriate and feasible, it may provide by rule for payment of fees on an installment basis with interest, by credit card, or by other means, and may charge licensees choosing any alternative method of payment an additional fee to defray costs incurred by that election. - (c) This section shall remain in effect only until January 1, 2025, and as of that date is repealed.
+(Added by Stats.
+2022, ch.
+419. Amended by Stats.
+2023, ch.
+697.)